 Excellent news for ELL (English Language Learner) students taking the ACT.
 Starting fall 2017, ELL students will be able to request special supports during the ACT.
 This is a first—not just for ACT, but also for the entire field of high-stakes standardized testing.

-In this article, I’ll discuss the supports some ELL students will receive starting fall 2017, how the qualification process works, and the reasoning behind ACT’s big decision.
-So if you’re ready, let’s get started.
+In this post, we’ll discuss the support some ELL students will receive starting fall 2017, how the qualification process works, and the reasoning behind ACT’s big decision.
+So if you’re ready, let’s get started!

 Supports for ELL Students

-The first big thing to note is that ELL students will take the exact same ACT as everyone else in 2017-2018.
-The supports are meant to assist ELL students, not make the test easier.
-Below are the supports eligible ELL students will receive:
+Importantly, ELL students will take the exact same ACT as everyone else in 2017-2018.
+The support offered is meant to assist ELL students, not create an easier test.
+Below are some examples of the supports eligible ELL students will receive:

 - A bilingual glossary

 - Testing in a separate room (with a small group or by yourself)

 More Big News!
 The first two supports will be available in many languages.
 This way, ELL students from all over the world can take advantage of them.